cathei/Svelto.ECS.Schema/README.md

 ## Advanced Usage
 ### Extending Schema
 In advance, you can extend your Schema with inheritance, or having multiple Schemas within same `EnginesRoot`.
-You can still share `IndexesDB` between schemas.
+You can still share `IndexedDB` between schemas.
 Good thing is, underlying groups will remain static and unique per added Schema type.

 ```csharp
 public abstract class GameModeSchemaBase : IEntitySchema